openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_MxNet.md

             Use only if your topology is one of ssd gluoncv topologies
 ```

-> **NOTE:** By default, the Model Optimizer does not use the MXNet loader, as it transforms the topology to another format, which is compatible with the latest
+> **NOTE**: By default, the Model Optimizer does not use the MXNet loader, as it transforms the topology to another format, which is compatible with the latest
 > version of MXNet, but it is required for models trained with lower version of MXNet.
 If your model was trained with MXNet version lower than 1.0.0, specify the
 > `--legacy_mxnet_model` key to enable the MXNet loader.
 However, the loader does not support models with custom layers.
 In this case, you must manually
 > recompile MXNet with custom layers and install it to your environment.